oldtrinket/soa-pyp/README.md

 9 august 2023 -- tonight we have learned the basic of if else statement in our python class and i committed it to repository and named the script ifelselesson.py

 12 august 2023 -- i have uploaded my new python codes which are simply basic if-else statements namely highernum.py and highestnum.py.

+16 august 2023 -- i have uploaded another version of highestnum.py which is highestnum2.py .